hhandika/segui/website/docs/installation/install_binary.md

 ## Windows

 This instruction is for running SEGUL native on Windows.
-If you are using WSL, install the Linux version of the app by following the instruction [above](#installing-linux-binary).
+If you are using WSL, install the Linux version of the app by following [the Linux installation guideline](#installing-linux-binary).
 However, running SEGUL on native Windows is more efficient due to a better access to the hardware than the WSL.
 The installation procedure is similar to the MacOS or Linux.
-After downloading the zip file for Windows and extracting it, you will setup your environment variable pointing to the path where you will put the executable.
+Keep in mind that, the Windows executable is compressed in a zip file.
+After downloading the zip file and extracting it, you will setup your environment variable pointing to the path where you will put the executable.
 In Windows, this is usually done using GUI.

 ### Installing Windows binary

 #### Download segul-Windows-x86_64.zip

-Download the compressed Windows executable from the [release page](https://github.com/hhandika/segul/releases/latest).
-The file is named `segul-Windows-x86_64.zip` ([download](https://github.com/hhandika/segul/releases/latest/download/segul-Windows-x86_64.zip)).
+Download the compressed Windows executable: `segul-Windows-x86_64.zip` ([download](https://github.com/hhandika/segul/releases/latest/download/segul-Windows-x86_64.zip)).

 #### Decompress Windows executable

 Windows has a built-in feature for zip decompression.
 You can right-click the file and select `Extract All...` from the context menu.
-You can also use third-party apps like 7zip.
+You can also use third-party apps like [7zip](https://www.7-zip.org/download.html).

 After decompressing the file, you will find the `segul.exe` file.
 You can put it in a folder registered in your environment variable.
 Create a new folder if you don't have one yet.
 Then, put the `segul.exe` file in the folder.

-#### Setup the environment variable (optional)
+#### Setup the environment variable

 Click search and type `env`.
 Select `Edit the system environment variables`.
 Then, click `Environment Variables...` button.
 In the `System variables` section, select `Path` and click `Edit...` button.
 Click `New` and add the path to the folder where you put the SEGUL executable.
 Click `OK` to close the dialog boxes.